Jonathan-U7/jonu.github.io/README.md

                 charcoal elements w/ white text
     - Styling for Previous Work is completed - will be the new standard for all of the pages
+- Session 8:
+    - Got all of the other pages on the same standard
+    - Relearned flexbox
+    - Emphasize the commenting on the css
+- Session 9:
+    - Left to do:
+        [] Contact Form:
+            - With working js
+        [] Decide on what to do for home page (shorter bio?)
+        [] Replace embed resume with pdf (in order to fix accessibility)
+            - In terms of functionality, I do like the idea of embedding, considering it goes against accessibility, I'll have to potentially reconsider
+        [] Have all projects fit in accordance to page:
+            - Shrinking page = more rows over more columns [] Shrinking page allows buttons to still work [] Push all navbar text to the right side of page [] Develop a script for video
+        [] Rewrite jounal on pdf
+        [] Rewrite readMe as instruction manual
+        [] Get rid of all potential errors / contrast issues [] Imbed the html file contents as a "preview" for prevoius projects